rmrector/webinterface.devhelper/README.md

 [development repo]: (https://github.com/rmrector/repository.rector.stuff/raw/master/latest/repository.rector.stuff-latest.zip).

 There is a running data section that watches InfoLabels and InfoBooleans available to skins.
-This provides access to much of the information that would be used in a debug overlay during skinning, and there is plenty of room to show more info without obscuring your design.
+This provides access to much of the information that would be used in a **debug overlay for skin design**, and there is plenty of room to show more info without obscuring your design.

 ![Running data](resources/screenshot1.jpg)